Rutland Heights State Hospital: Admission and Treatment

 The first decade of operation saw the hospital focus on the benefits of fresh air and exercise as means to treat Tuberculosis.
 Patients were instructed to participate in moderate exercise out in the open air, with intermittent periods of rest.
 Patients were additionally fed large amounts of food, anywhere from 3,500 to 5,000 calories per day.
 In 1917, the standard procedure was changed to involve primarily bed rest, with patients requiring special permission to perform any sort of strenuous activity.
 The process of overfeeding was also changed, with patients receiving an average of 2,300 calories per day; this change led to patients putting on weight easier, as well as complaining less about stomach issues.
 In 1911, the hospital would begin to use its most prevalent treatment, medically induced pneumothorax.
 Pneumothorax was initially used only on the most severe cases, where bedrest alone was deemed insufficient for the patient’s well being.
 In 1927, pneumothorax treatments were carried out on a more regular basis, to the point where almost 40% of patients in the hospital were administered pneumothorax treatment, with a successful improvement rate of 70% after the procedure.
 Other procedures such as thoracoplasties, bronchoscopies, and in rare cases surgeries were carried out, when needed, though they were not as common as pneumothorax.

 Late History

 After the first 50 years of operation as a sanatorium, the Rutland State Sanatorium saw a dip in academic medical literature surrounding the activities of the hospital.
-At some point between the 1950’s and early 1960’s, likely in 1963 with the change in name to “Rutland Hospital”, the hospital underwent a change away from the focus on tuberculosis to offering other chronic care programs.
+At some point between the 1950s and early 1960s, likely in 1963 with the change in name to “Rutland Hospital”, the hospital underwent a change away from the focus on tuberculosis to offering other chronic care programs.
 One such program was a program for treating patients with alcohol addictions, which involved patients staying at the hospital for extended periods of time, receiving medication and counseling in attempts to treat their addiction.